RethoughtRobotics/baxter-zenoh/README.md

 Then pull the Docker image and build the ROS 2 message definitions:

-> **Note:** The image is about 10 GB - pulling takes roughly 3 minutes on a fast connection.
+> **Note:** The image is about 10 GB - pulling takes roughly 3 minutes on a good connection.

 ```bash
 docker pull ghcr.io/rethoughtrobotics/baxter-zenoh:latest